cmattson/consort/README.md

 If you have a Rails app using both ActiveRecord and Mongoid, you've probably discovered you can't create associations between the two.

-Consort allows you to define has_one, has_many, and belongs_to associations between ActiveRecord and Mongoid object classes.
+Consort allows you to define `has_one`, `has_many`, and `belongs_to` associations between ActiveRecord and Mongoid object classes.
 (And it can be extended to support nearly any combination of ORM adapters, but ActiveRecord <-> Mongoid is what's written today.)

 ## Installation